b-adiguzel44/Mobilya-Proje/README.md

-# Mobilya Otomasyon
+# Furniture Automation
-School project for Database Management Systems 101
+A university project for Database Management Systems lecture

 Current Version :  v27.0.0

-This project's been developed by 3 people.
+This project has been developed by these three people below

-Serhat Kaçmaz 181307036
+* Serhat Kaçmaz

-Barış Adıgüzel 181307059
+* Barış Adıgüzel

-Ömer Faruk Yılmaz 191307048
+* Ömer Faruk Yılmaz

 ### Abstract